 Today, a two-and-a-half-hour ferry ride from Charlevoix carries visitors northwest across the lake to an island as relaxed as any in the Caribbean.
 Bicycles and in-line skaters cruise Main Street in St. James, the only town and home to about a dozen shops.
 The hotel owners learn their guests' names and don't fret about a credit card at check-in.
 "We'll square up in the morning," they offer.
 "Now, do you want me to drive you around so you know where everything is?"

-Click ahead to find out more about Beaver Island, including our top picks for where to eat, what to do, and where to stay.
+Click or tap ahead to find out more about Beaver Island, including our top picks for where to eat, what to do, and where to stay.

 Visitors don't need a car, but bringing wheels makes it easier to visit the one-third of Beaver Island that is state-owned and undeveloped.
 (If you rent a car, you're likely to find it near the dock, unlocked and with your first name written on a piece of paper stuck on the windshield.)
 Gravel roads lead through thick sugar maple forests and alongside inland lakes.